 - AWS Integrated: It is integrated with all the services of AWS that makes easy availability under a roof, so the security, storage, networking, everything is integrated into one place.

 - Security: It comes with an amazing Security group to control the inbound and outbound traffic.
 Also, IAM Roles’ use makes it more secure as it comes up with various permissions that make data secure.

 - Monitoring and Deployment: We have proper monitoring tools for all the applications running over EMR clusters, making it transparent and easy for the analysis portion.
 It also comes with an auto-deployment feature where the application is configured and deployed automatically.

 There are lot more advantages to have EMR as a better choice than other cluster computation methods.

 EMR comes with an amazing price listing that attracts developers or the market towards it.
 Since it comes with an on-demand pricing feature, we can use it just over an hourly basis and the number of nodes in our cluster.
 We can pay for a per-second rate for every second we use with one minute as a minimum.
 We also can choose our instances to be used as Reserved Instances or Spot Instances, the spot being much cost-saving.

-This has been a guide to AWS EMR.
-Here we discuss an introduction to AWS EMR and its Working and Architecture and Advantages.
+This is a guide to AWS EMR.
+Here we discuss the introduction, working of AWS EMR, architecture and advantages respectively.
 You can also go through our other suggested articles to learn more –